Digital Care Planning Limited takes the privacy and security of your personal information very seriously.

 Employees of Digital Care Planning Limited

 Employees of Digital Care Planning Limited or its authorised subcontractors may need access to your site username, and the content you have entered into our site in order to perform their functions.
 For example, this may include making improvements to the site security or to respond to any communications or emails you have sent to us.

-Occasionally, authorised healthcare researchers that we partner with from Imperial College London may access anonymised and aggregated information from the site.
+Occasionally, authorised researchers that we partner with may access anonymised and aggregated information from the site.
 For example, they may analyse how many people prefer hospital care instead of hospice care, in order to improve the site or better understand and predict what impact it might have on the NHS and other health services.

 Government or state bodies